 However, those benefits are just the tip of the iceberg.
 Vitamin B3 has numerous other health benefits, which mankind has slowly discovered over the course of many years.

-- Digestion — As a member of B-complex vitamins, niacin aids in the normal functioning of the human digestive system, promoting a healthy appetite, properly functioning nerves, and a glowing skin.
+- Moreover, as a member of B-complex vitamins, niacin aids in the normal functioning of the human digestive system, promoting a healthy appetite, properly functioning nerves, and a glowing skin.

-- Pellagra — People with weak muscles, digestive problems, skin irritation or pellagra may have a severe vitamin B3 deficiency.
+- Not to mention, the people with weak muscles, digestive problems, skin irritation or pellagra may have a severe vitamin B3 deficiency.
 These people need to administer an increased dosage of vitamin B3 supplements into their diet.

-- Cholesterol — Intake of large quantities of niacin, which would be 1100 or more milligrams in a day, has been proven to considerably reduce the levels of “bad” LDL cholesterol and raise the good HDL cholesterol, which prevents the thickening of artery walls and conditions like atherosclerosis .
+- On the contrary the intake of large quantities of niacin, which would be 1100 or more milligrams in a day, has been proven to considerably reduce the levels of “bad” LDL cholesterol and raise the good HDL cholesterol, which prevents the thickening of artery walls and conditions like atherosclerosis .

-- Water-soluble — Niacin is a water-soluble vitamin that can travel through the human blood stream and the body has the option to discharge excess vitamins through the process of urination.
-Therefore, such vitamins may be administered to human beings through both food and liquid, since our body does need a constant supply.
+- Then again, Niacin is a water-soluble vitamin that can travel through the human blood stream and the body has the option to discharge excess vitamins through the process of urination.

-- Sex — Niacin helps in creating sex hormones for people suffering through sexual disorders like impotence and erectile dysfunction.
+- At the same time, it helps in creating sex hormones for people suffering through sexual disorders like impotence and erectile dysfunction.

-- Diabetes — Niacin is known to treat diabetes and high blood sugar levels.
-Most diabetic patients are able to effectively control HBA1C levels with the help of niacin.
+- Most diabetic patients are able to effectively control HBA1C levels with the help of niacin.

 Diagnosis is usually clinical, and dietary supplementation with high doses of niacin is usually successful is resolving symptoms.